fxx40a3/Research/README.md

 Error Detection based on neural signals
 Speech Similarity
-Data-Driven Modeling and Control of an Autonomous Race Car Predicting the Diagnosis of Type 2 Diabetes Using Electronic Medical Records A Novel Approach to Predicting the Results of NBA Matches Automatically Generating Musical Playlists
+Data-Driven Modeling and Control of an Autonomous Race Car

+A Novel Approach to Predicting the Results of NBA Matches Automatically Generating Musical Playlists
 Solar Flare Prediction